 Residents will be evaluated, in writing, at least twice a year by the faculty.
 The Program Director will meet with each resident to discuss the evaluation.

-A written 360º evaluation addressing all six competencies is completed on all residents by the attendings, faculty, and select support staff.
+A. ACGME Milestones evaluation and a written 360º evaluation addressing all six competencies is completed on all residents by the attendings, faculty, and select support staff every six months.

 The American Board of Neurological Surgery exam is taken for self-assessment by all junior residents.
 Residents in their PGY4 year are encouraged to take the exam for credit.
 Residents may not complete this residency without having passed the written exam.